Apply to be a PASS Leader

-The Peer Assisted Study Sessions (P.A.S.S.) leader is a model student who facilitates study sessions for students who are enrolled in a supported section of courses where students historically have a rate of receiving D's and F's, or withdrawing.
-P.A.S.S. offers a different approach that what a TA or tutor might.
-The peer leader plans and facilitates sessions where students help each other.
-The idea is to have students build routine study habits with their peers, where they feel comfortable asking questions and can learn by explaining ideas and concepts to each other.
+The Peer Assisted Study Sessions (PASS) leader is a model student who facilitates group study sessions for students who are enrolled in a supported section of courses where students historically have a rate of receiving D's and F's, or withdrawing.
+PASS offers a different approach than tutoring.
+The peer leader plans and facilitates sessions where students help each other learn.
+During PASS students build routine and effective study habits with their peers.
+In this supportive environment where students are challenged and supported by leaders, students feel comfortable asking questions, and explaining ideas and concepts to each other.

-Peer leaders report to the JMU Learning Centers Supplemental Instruction Coordinator.
+Peer leaders work closely with the professors assigned PASS and report to the JMU Learning Centers PASS Coordinator, Matt Trybus.

 - Attend all class meetings and take notes for the assigned course section

-- Plan and facilitate two structured, 50-minute weekly SI sessions, which are open to all students enrolled in the supported course section
+- Plan and facilitate two structured, 50-minute weekly study sessions, which are open to all students enrolled in the supported course section

 - Maintain attendance records for each session

-- Attend peer leader training and workshops during the semester
+- Attend peer leader training and ongoing professional development workshops throughout the semester

-- Communicate clearly with the Supplemental Instruction Coordinator and course faculty regarding session plans
+- Communicate clearly with the PASS Coordinator and course faculty regarding session plans